Welcome to today's edition of the Rush 24-7 podcast.

 I knew this would start.

-I all it took was just one network tipping the iceberg, as it were.
+All it took was just one network tipping the iceberg, as it were.

 Got an interesting Bill Salmon story today in the Washington Times.

-I will be turning it on later today.
+If you sit there and be patient, if you're a subscriber at rushlimbaugh.com, I will be turning it on later today.

 They've also clashed over when and how to evacuate New Orleans and when to let residents return.

-The mayor's got this dream about having a city up and running, and we share that dream, the President said.
+The mayor's got this dream about having a city up and running, and we share that dream, the president said.

-But we also want to be realistic about some of the hurdles and the obstacles that we all confront in repopulating uh New Orleans.
+But we also want to be realistic about some of the hurdles and the obstacles that we all confront in repopulating New Orleans.

-Yesterday, the Coast Guard Vice Admiral Thad Allen said that it might be as much as a week before residents could return uh safely.
+Yesterday, the Coast Guard Vice Admiral Thad Allen said that it might be as much as a week before residents could return safely.

-Now, the rift yesterday was the latest in a series of high-profile disagreements among federal, state, and local officials about how to handle a hurricane and the subsequent flooding Of New Orleans.
+Now, the rift yesterday was the latest in a series of high-profile disagreements among federal, state, and local officials about how to handle a hurricane and the subsequent flooding of New Orleans.

 The discord began August 27th when President Bush asked the governor, Kathleen Blanco, to order an evacuation.